colts70/The-Sematic-Stack/README.md

   "website": "https://godsgracecolloidalsilver.com",
   "dfh_version": "1.0"
 }

-Used for:
-actual products, people, locations, objects, variants
+Use ENTITY to answer:

+“What is the specific real thing this domain is anchoring?”

-3️⃣ URL — “Where is the authoritative location?”
+3.3 URL — “Where is the authoritative location?”
+URL files point to where the canonical sources live:

+Official website

+Product page

+Docs / GitHub repo

+Manufacturer site

+Government PDF

+Knowledge base

+URL example (/url):

+json
+Copy code
 {
   "canonical": "https://godsgracecolloidalsilver.com",
   "mirrors": [